liamencabo/liamencabo/README.md

-- Student | Bachelors of Science - Computer and Information Technologies
+- Student | Bachelor of Applied Technology - Computer and Information Technologies

 - Lover of anything tech related, but mostly a soft spot for JavaScript hehe